 We recognize that each individual’s situation is unique.
 The length of time needed to complete the program varies with each individual.
-The average client who sticks with their plan can complete the program in about 36 months, depending on the individual’s ﬁnancial situation.
+The average client who sticks with their plan usually takes 25-48 months, depending on the amount of debt and ability to save funds.

 How do your debt negotiation services differ from debt consolidation?